-Queen Bee Millie and her hive have been very busy bees!
-Available now is our second harvest of Old Mill Toronto Honey.
+Queen Bee Millie and her hives have been very busy bees!
+Available now is our fourth harvest of Old Mill Toronto Honey.
 Our honey, prepared onsite by our own Chefs, is unfiltered, unpasteurized, and absolutely delicious!
 Please drop by the Dining Room Hostess Reception desk to pick up a jar – great for personal enjoyment, hostess or wedding gifts, or gift one to a sweet friend !

 In 2019, Old Mill Toronto has made its debut as a committed ambassador to the environment, serving one of natures most important customers: The Humble Honey Bee.

-We have two beehives, each with 25,000 bees with a flying radius up to 5km which is an incredible environmental milestone for our west end community and local neighbours gardens.
+We have two beehives, each with 25,000 bees with a flying radius up to 5km which is an incredible environmental milestone for our west end community and local neighbourhood gardens.

 HONEY AND ITS UNIQUE FLAVOUR:

 Honey gets influenced by the gardens around the hive.
 We have a garden that contains rosemary, thyme, oregano, basil, chives, cilantro and lavender that grows on our Guildhall Patio.
-After a little bit of research we have learned that linden/basswood and aster are a natural species of plant in our community.
+After a little bit of research we have learned that linden/basswood and aster are a natural species of plant in our broader Humber community.
 Which will change the taste of the varietal honey with a peppermint finish!
 That’s the exciting part about harvesting your own honey, you never know what the bees are going to get into.

 Our Hives also feature a pollinator bee “hotel” providing wild bees with a safe place to rest their wings.
 Bee hotels are wooden structures uniquely designed to attract bees, which are three times more effective at pollinating flower when compared to other pollinators.